modesty/pdf2json/readme.md

 _update on 4/27/2024_: parsing 260 PDFs by `npm run test:forms` on M2 Mac takes 7~8s

-To run Jest test suits with commonJS bundle only
+To run unit test suites with CommonJS bundle only

-> npm run test:jest
+> npm run test:unit

 ### Test Exception Handlings